 The supply chain encompasses a massive, multi-operational system of procurement, transport, storage and delivery with more moving parts in between.
-Plus, you can find a supply chain within most every industry: software and technology companies, petroleum and chemical companies, utilities, retailers, manufacturers, healthcare and more.
-One may begin as an expeditor before becoming a buyer/purchasing agent and moving up in the chain from there to positions like logistician, operations manager, sourcing strategist or operations analyst.
+Plus, you can find a supply chain within almost every industry: software and technology companies, petroleum and chemical companies, utilities, retailers, manufacturers, healthcare, and more.
+One may begin as an expeditor before becoming a buyer/purchasing agent and moving up in the chain from there to positions like logistician, operations manager, sourcing strategist, or operations analyst.
 The list goes on:

 - Supply chain manager

 - Commodity manager/analyst